 All ways to fend off evil thoughts or memories.
 To repress, suppress, or leak

 Freud described 'cathexis' as a dynamic whereby we assign and attach ('cathect') importance to 'objects' and direct our energies towards them.
-[The object relations & psychoanalytic crowd might also speak of 'displacement', and see the objects as symbolic representations of someone or something else, but that's for another discussion.]
+[The object relations & psychoanalytic crowd might also speak of 'displacement', and see the objects as symbolic representations of someone or something else, or 'transitional objects', but that's for another discussion.]